shubhamdhirde/PackerXUnpacker/README.md

 # PackerXUnpacker
 This application packs multiple files on directory into single file.
 Packed file is encrypted using 16 byte key and creates checksum of that file for validation.
-Before unpacking the packed file checksum is validated and after validation file is decrypted using 16 byte key. from the decrypted file all the packed files are unpacked.
+Before unpacking the packed file checksum is validated and after validation file is decrypted by using 16 byte key.
+From the decrypted file, all the packed files are unpacked.
 ## Usage
 ###### Compile ######
 $javac filenemae.java